-The Wallbox Pulsar Plus is a great choice for a charger with a compact and attractive design.
-At just 7.8″ x 7.9″ x 3.9″ in dimensions, it is equally great in cluttered and minimalist garages.
+The Wallbox Pulsar Plus is our top pick for a charger with a compact and attractive design at just 7.8″ x 7.9″ x 3.9″ in dimensions.

-Despite the compact size, the Pulsar Plus is available in 40 and 48 amp versions.
-That is about 8 times faster than Level 1 (120v) charging.
+Available in 40 and 48 amp versions, the Pulsar Plus can charge up to 8 times faster than Level 1 (120v) charging.
 The Wallbox unit features a 25 foot long cable, the maximum allowed length.
 The 48 amp version of the Pulsar Plus is able to deliver up to 11.5 kW of power, cutting down charge times to just a few hours rather than overnight.

 Wallbox also works great for households with multiple EVs that need to be charged simultaneously.
 Two or more Wallbox chargers on the same circuit can communicate with each other and balance the available household power between chargers.
 See full review.